EQAR/deqar-docs/docs/architecture_data_model.md

 ### Hierarchical and Historical Institutional Relationships

-In those cases that **quality assurance reports are produced for different organisational levels of an institution**, DEQAR collects and stores data on both entities and establishes a hierarchical link between them.
-This may be the case of an institution and its "child" faculties or of an institution and its "parent" institution group.
-DEQAR bases its hierarchical links on information taken from ETER/OrgReg.
-If any agency would like to propose an additional structural link between two or more institutions or institutional levels, then the proposed link can be provided individually or in a longer list to the EQAR secretariat.
-In the public search interface, quality assurance reports produced for different levels in the same institution will *cascade* -- i.e. records on child institutions will include the reports produced on the parents; records on parent institutions will show the reports produced on its children.
+In those cases that **quality assurance reports are produced for different organisational levels of a provider**, DEQAR collects and stores data on both entities and establishes a hierarchical link between them.
+This may be the case of a higher education institution and its "child" faculties, or of a provider and its "parent" group.
+Another example could be that a university founds an alternative provider through which it organises labour market focused short courses.

+In the public search interface, quality assurance reports produced for different levels in the same provider will *cascade* -- i.e. records on child providers will include the reports produced on the parents; records on parent providers will show the reports produced on its children.

+For higher education institutions, DEQAR bases its hierarchical links on information taken from ETER/OrgReg.
+If any agency would like to propose an additional structural link between two or more providers or institutional levels, then the proposed link can be provided individually or in a longer list to the EQAR secretariat.

+Please bear in mind that the main higher education institution unit is the university and that EQAR encourages agencies to upload reports under the university’s record rather than the smaller units.
+More on the definition of higher education institutions can be found under [defining institutions](institution_data.md#defining-higher-education-institutions).

-DEQAR will also store information on **historical changes in the structure of institutions, e.g. mergers, splits, spin offs and absorptions**.
-This will allow users to view historical records in the correct context.
-It will also facilitate the search and discovery of current institutions.
+DEQAR also stores information on **historical changes in the structure of providers, e.g. mergers, splits, spin offs and absorptions**.
+This allows users to view historical records in the correct context.
+It will also facilitate the search and discovery of current providers.

 *Note: historical changes in the structure of agencies will also be stored and presented online.*

 Presenting Historical Data
 --------------------------

-DEQAR not only presents information on the recent ESG-compliant quality assurance activities performed on institutions across Europe and beyond, but also records an historical "trail" of the these activities since 2008, a date which marked the launch of EQAR.
-Thus DEQAR stores both current and past valid reports on each institution and both are presented to end users through the search interface.
+DEQAR not only presents information on the recent ESG-compliant quality assurance activities, but also records an historical "trail" of the these activities since 2008, a date which marked the launch of EQAR.
+Thus DEQAR stores both current and past valid reports on each provider and both are presented to end users through the search interface.
 Historical data is especially important for DEQAR users from recognition offices or information centres.

-Preferably, agencies should thus upload information on all external QA procedures that were completed during their registration period, including those reports that are already "expired".
+> Agencies should thus upload information on all external QA procedures that were completed during their registration period, including those reports that are already "expired".
 Agencies should at least upload information on all external QA reports that are still valid.

-DEQAR also captures historical changes in the status and profile of agencies and institutions e.g. name changes, changed activity, physical relocation and changes in the institutional structure (see [Hierarchical and Historical Institutional Relationships](#hierarchical-and-historical-institutional-relationships)).
+DEQAR also captures historical changes in the status and profile of agencies and providers, e.g. name changes, changed activity, physical relocation and changes in the organisational structure (see [Hierarchical and Historical Institutional Relationships](#hierarchical-and-historical-institutional-relationships)).
 Changes in the quality assurance regulations within EQAR countries are also captured.
 To this end, DEQAR differentiates between updates in data due to typographical or syntax errors, and “substantial” updates considered part of the historical data trail.
 Historical data will be part of the search domain and can therefore be queried by end users.

-Any request for an update to an institution record to record historical changes of this sort may be submitted to the EQAR secretariat for review.
+Any request for an update to a provider record to record historical changes of this sort may be submitted to the EQAR secretariat for review.
 (It is part of the daily work of the EQAR secretariat to keep the registry of agencies and countries complete and up to date.
 Changes to the agency's activities, other than purely editorial or technical changes, must be made through [Substantive Change Reports](https://www.eqar.eu/register/reporting-and-renewal/).
 Nevertheless, in case there is a concern about the recorded status, location or activities of a specific agency or of the quality assurance regime in a particular country, questions can also be directed to the EQAR secretariat.)

 ![DEQAR High Level Data Model with historical records](img/DEQARPhysicalERDiagram_Design31_20-01-18_historical.jpg)